JetBrains/intellij-sdk-docs/topics/basics/execution/run_configurations.md

 ### Settings Editor Groups

 A complex settings editor can be split into smaller editors focused on a specific area, e.g.:
-- Configuration - containing the main configuration settings
+- <control>Configuration</control> - containing the main configuration settings
-- Logs - containing settings related to logging
+- <control>Logs</control> - containing settings related to logging
-- Coverage - containing settings related to code coverage
+- <control>Coverage</control> - containing settings related to code coverage
 - etc.

 These editors should be added to the [`SettingsEditorGroup`](%gh-ic%/platform/ide-core/src/com/intellij/openapi/options/SettingsEditorGroup.java) object, which is a `SettingsEditor`'s implementation itself and must be returned from `getConfigurationEditor()` or `getRunnerSettingsEditor()`.